 This course is the principal Show Choir of each high school and receives both an Honors and PE Credit.
 These advanced choral ensembles, which vary in size are available by audition to students who are simultaneously enrolled in one of the school's principal choral organizations.
 One of the primary functions of these groups is to serve as "ambassadors" for the school.
 Choreographed numbers and frequent performance, often requiring time outside of school, must be a student consideration for enrollment and audition.
 Students are required to participate in all scheduled performances, including competitions in the spring.

-Prerequisites: Audition or Permission from InstructorDuration: 2 semestersCredit: 1 per semester
+Prerequisites: Audition or Permission from Instructor

 190181/190182 PREP BAND MARCHING